Samwest5/gdelt-china-capstone/README.md

-## GDELT China China Subset Query Service
+## GDELT China Subset Query Service

 Provides a collection of endpoints that gives access to static aggregate data and customizable queries for the subset of GDELT related to China.